Wellesley College, New Zealand: Croydon

 With little or no change, Day's Bay House became Croydon Preparatory School for Boys.
 The old croquet-lawn became the sports field and in the 1920s the hotel's bowling-green became the boys' tennis courts.
 The rugby field remained at the southern side of the driveway but was not part of school grounds.
 The Pavilion and its amusements like the ferries and their wharf became part of (out-of-bounds) school life.

 Upstairs on the northern side two pairs of bedrooms became dorms 1 and 2 and the upstairs guest sitting-room became dorm 3.
 Ultimately the (lightly) enclosed upstairs central verandah became a dormitory for the bigger boys.
 A comparatively well built first-floor room was added on high posts at the north-east corner to form a sick-bay.
 The main sitting-room was used by the principal but otherwise all accommodation and facilities were used as for the hotel.
 Boys were not permitted to use the main staircase.

 Two corrugated-iron walled additions were made at the back of the main building; an assembly hall cum gymnasium with a very rarely used fireplace all on the same level as the main building and a two-storied block of four small classrooms up on the slope behind it, each with a tiny fireplace.
 The stairs to the upper floor were dramatically steep.
 Infant classes remained in the north-facing rooms of the main building by the gymnasium.

 Miss Sommerville returned to Thorndon to direct the school from her house in Hill Street.

 The school flagpole was the mast of the Cobar.
-The Cobar was built to be the luxurious steam yacht of a mining magnate, William Longworth, of Port Stephens (New South Wales) and Point Piper, New South Wales and principal of The Great Cobar Copper Mining Company Limited in northern New South Wales, Australia.
+The Cobar was built to be the luxurious steam yacht of a mining magnate, William Longworth, of Port Stephens and Point Piper and principal of the Great Cobar Copper Mining Company in New South Wales, Australia.
 The mining company struck temporary financial difficulties.
 Cobar was less than four years old, Williams had attended its launching, and his Wellington Ferry Company snapped it up, sailed it over from Sydney and made the NSW coastal vessel a Day's Bay ferry.
 Cobar became so much part of the community its name has since been recycled for successors.
 She was able to carry 900 passengers but licensed for just 745 people.